Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).

 When the digestive tract is unable to absorb food properly (malabsorption syndromes)

 Foods that increase gas production include any with poorly digestible carbohydrates (for example, dietary fiber such as in baked beans and cabbage), certain sugars (such as fructose), lactose-containing foods (such as milk), or sugar alcohols (such as sorbitol), and fats.
+For example, certain carbohydrates called fermentable oligosaccharides, disaccharides, monosaccharides, and polyols are collectively called FODMAPs.
+FODMAPs are poorly absorbed and rapidly fermented by bacteria in the intestines, leading to increased gas and discomfort.
+Sorbitol, an artificial sweetener used in some foods, drugs, and chewing gums, and fructose, a sugar in fruits, berries, and some plants, can increase gas production.
+Many people cannot digest the sugar lactose (a condition called lactose intolerance), which is in milk and other dairy products.
 Almost anyone who eats large amounts of vegetables or fruits develops some degree of flatulence.

 Malabsorption syndromes Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more can increase gas production.
 People who have carbohydrate deficiencies (deficiencies of the enzymes that break down certain sugars), such as those with lactase deficiency, tend to produce large amounts of gas when they eat foods containing these sugars.
 Other malabsorption syndromes, such as tropical sprue Tropical Sprue Tropical sprue is a rare disorder of unknown cause affecting people living in tropical and subtropical areas who develop abnormalities of the lining of the small intestine, leading to malabsorption... read more , celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and pancreatic insufficiency, also may lead to the production of large amounts of gas.